Trick-or-Treat times around Louisville

 If/when we find specific details about communities in Louisville or our outer counties adopting specific/stricter trick-or-treat times, we will update this post to list the information!

 New Albany posted their trick or treat times on Facebook.
 They say it will be Halloween night from 6-8:30pm.

 If you are at home and want trick-or-treaters to stop by, simply turn on your light outside as a signal that you welcome trick-or-treaters.
 Also, if you are an allergy-friendly house, you can put out a teal pumpkin or hang a teal pumpkin sign so kids/families with allergies know you have items that are safe for them.
 There are lots of ideas for non-food treats!

 Looking for a cool spot to trick-or-treat outside of your own neighborhood?
 I know it wraps up pretty early in my neighborhood – maybe you want to be out later.
-Hillcrest Ave. (unofficially Louisville’s “Halloween Street”) welcomes trick-or-treaters from 5-9 pm on Halloween.
-The neighborhood is all decorated for the night and it’s a big deal.
-You can bring canned goods and if you see a milk crate outside of a house, drop the canned goods in and they donate to a local food bank.
-Also, they decorate early so you can go meander around throughout October.
+Hillcrest Ave. (unofficially Louisville’s “Halloween Street”) typically welcomes trick-or-treaters from 5-9 pm on Halloween.
+(NOT FOR 2021) The neighborhood is all decorated for the night and it’s a big deal (SOME HOUSES MAY STILL DECORATE FOR 2021).
 See details here about trick-or-treating on Hillcrest Ave.

 What about weather changes?
 In the past, we have seen some counties, cities, municipalities, and neighborhood change trick-or-treating dates/times if the weather is predicted to be dangerous so pay attention to your own area or neighborhood groups in the event of storms.
 Though, most do not change because of rain.